Introduction

 Other Considerations

 - Something that is not necessarily a problem but worth watching out for.
-An OGC service can appear to be working, but if its hard coded for a particular client / server combo (QQIS to QGIS, or ESRI to ESRI), then its not necessarily obeying the standard but could be using some proprietary profile of the standard, even if as the case is with QGIS, its an open source tool.
-To test this, try different client / server combinations - access to more than one WFS client can be useful.
-Also, look for custom namespace paths in the server responses (qgis etc).
+An OGC service can appear to be working, but if its hard coded for a particular client/server combo (QQIS to QGIS, or ESRI to ESRI), then its not necessarily obeying the standard but could be using some proprietary profile of the standard, even if, as is the case with QGIS, it's an open source tool.
+To test this, try different client/server combinations - access to more than one WFS client can be useful.
+Also, look for custom namespace paths in the server responses (QGIS, etc.).
 See the XMLValidator tests above (5).

-- A little known feature of FME's WFS reader can help with potential workarounds.
-If you add a WFS parameter to your WFS dataset url, that parameter typically overrides the parameter values of the same name in following requests normally generated by FME from defaults or from the GUI.
-For example, by adding TYPENAMES to the dataset url, it effectively overrides the TYPENAMES value that would normally be generated.
-FME generates a GetFeature request with the namespace prefixes from the GetCapabilities such as ns1:Roads ns2:Highways etc.
+A little-known feature of FME's WFS reader can help with potential workarounds.
+If you add a WFS parameter to your WFS dataset URL, that parameter typically overrides the parameter values of the same name in following requests normally generated by FME from defaults or from the GUI.
+For example, by adding TYPENAMES to the dataset URL, it effectively overrides the TYPENAMES value that would normally be generated.
+FME generates a GetFeature request with the namespace prefixes from the GetCapabilities, such as ns1:Roads, ns2:Highways, etc.

 So you might get an error such as: